 - Click your profile picture then click Settings.

-- Select Video, check Original ratio.
+- Select Video, and check the Original ratio.
 Then uncheck HD, Mirror my video and Touch up my appearance.

 - When in a meeting use Speaker View instead of Gallery view.

-- Set Maximum participants displayed per screen in Gallery View to 25 participants.
+- Set the Maximum participants displayed per screen in Gallery View to 25 participants.

 - Select Share Screen, then click Advanced.